ArkEcosystem/AIPs/AIPS/aip-29.md

 ## Specification

-In order to reduce the amount of duplication and complexity that currently plagues anything transaction related we will implement a `Transaction` that will make it possible to implement a handler or entity for each transaction type and have all logic in a single place.
+In order to reduce the amount of duplication and complexity that currently plagues anything transaction related we will implement a `Transaction` class that will make it possible to implement de/serialization logic in a single place while the actual transaction logic for modifying wallets, etc. will be provided by `TransactionServices`.

 ### Transaction